tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 * **The P Wave** represents the depolarization of the atria.
 This causes the atria to contract pushing blood into the ventricles.

 * **The QRS complex** represents the depolarization of the ventricles.
-This causes the ventricals to contract, pumping blood througout the body.
+This causes the ventricles to contract pumping blood throughout the body.

-* **The T wave** represents the repolarization of the ventricles.
-This causes the ventricals to relax allowing them to fill back up with blood.
+* **The T wave** represents the re polarization of the ventricles.
+This causes the ventricles to relax allowing them to fill back up with blood.

-In order to determine the heart rate and heart rate variation the time from the beat to beat is needed, the distance between any two consecuticve QRS peaks is the time between those beats.
-The QRS complexes have this property beacuse the peak indicates the moment that the heart expells the blood contained within its ventricals.
+In order to determine the heart rate and heart rate variation the time from the beat to beat time is needed, the distance between any two consecutive QRS peaks is the time between those beats.
+The QRS complexes have this property because the peak indicates the moment that the heart expels the blood contained within its ventricles.

 ^^^^^^^^^^^^^
 Preprocessing
 ^^^^^^^^^^^^^

-The preprocessing is very easy as the `NeuroKit2 <https://neuropsychology.github.io/NeuroKit/index.html>`_ library does near everything for us.
+The preprocessing if very easy as the `NeuroKit2 <https://neuropsychology.github.io/NeuroKit/index.html>`_ library does near everything for us.
 All you have to do is call ``nk.ecg_process(ekg_data[:,1], sampling_rate=x)`` and your done.
-The function returns two elements;
-a dataframe with all the raw and cleaned signal and a dictionary containing miscellaneous info such as peak location.
+The function returns two elements a dataframe with all the raw and cleaned signal and a dictionary containing miscellaneous info such as peak location.

-Behind the scenes the ``ecg_process`` function does quite abit.
-It uses six helper functions; ``ecg_clean``, ``ecg_peaks``, ``signal_rate``, ``ecg_quality``, ``ecg_delineate``, and ``ecg_phase`` which cleans the signal, does peak dectection, calculates the heart rate, asseses the signal quality, delinates the QRS complex, and calculates the cardiac phase determination respectively.
+Behind the scenes the ``ecg_process`` function does quite a bit.
+It uses six helper functions; ``ecg_clean``, ``ecg_peaks``, ``signal_rate``, ``ecg_quality``, ``ecg_delineate``, and ``ecg_phase`` which cleans the signal, does peak detection, calculates the heart rate, assesses the signal quality, delineates the QRS complex, and calculates the cardiac phase determination respectively.

 * `ecg_clean <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-clean>`_ is used to to remove noise from the signal in order to improve peak-detection accuracy.

 * `ecg_peaks <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-peaks>`_ finds the R-peaks in the QRS complex.

-* `signal_rate <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-rate>`_ finds the signal rate from a series of peaks it does this by using ``60/period``, where period is the time between peaks.
+* `signal_rate <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-rate>`_ finds the signal rate from a series of peaks, does this by using ``60/period``, where period is the time between peaks.

-* `ecg_quality <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-rate>`_ asseses the quality of the signal.
+* `ecg_quality <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-rate>`_ assesses the quality.

 * `ecg_delineate <https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-delineate>`_ delineates the QRS complex from the PQRST wave.